BrandenMc/vlen4114_ClothEase/README.md

 5. **Find Clothing**: Prompts you to enter the name of the clothing item you want to find and displays its details.
 6. **Exit**: Exits the program.

-### Example

-Here is an example of how to use the program:

-1. Choose option `2` to add a new clothing item.
-2. Enter the details for the new clothing item (name, size, color, quantity, price).
-3. Choose option `1` to view all clothes and see the new item added.
-4. Choose option `3` to edit an existing clothing item.
-5. Choose option `4` to remove a clothing item.
-6. Choose option `5` to find a specific clothing item by name.
-7. Choose option `6` to exit the program.

 ## Project Structure

 - `main.cpp`: Contains the main logic and the `ClothesInfo` class definition.
 - `CLOTH.dat`: Binary file used to store the clothing items data persistently.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-Ensure that your code adheres to the coding standards and includes appropriate tests.

 ## License